paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-006-combatant-commands.md

 (1) Of funds made available under this section for any fiscal year—

-  (A) not more than $20,000,000 may be used to purchase items with a unit cost in excess of the investment unit cost threshold in effect under [section 2245a of this title](./chapter-134-miscellaneous-administrative-provisions.md#section-2245a);
+  (A) not more than $20,000,000 may be used to purchase items with a unit cost in excess of $250,000;

   (B) not more than $10,000,000 may be used to pay for any expenses of foreign countries participating in joint exercises as authorized by subsection (b)(5); and